 #30 Thailand is very cheap to travel in.
 Overall our cost was 26 Euros per person, which included everything we spent in Thailand: food, activities, visas, hostels, transportation, bank and foreign exchange charges, etc…

-#31 Although, banks charge 200 baht (+5 Euros) in each and every withdrawal using foreign cards.
-The amount doesn’t matter.
+#32 Although, banks charge 200 baht (+5 Euros) in each and every withdrawal using foreign cards.
+The amount doesn’t matter, so withdraw the maximum amount to save some money.
+And stores surcharge 3% on payments made with foreign cards.
+Plus, many of them don’t even accept cards.
+Cash is King!

 #34 Accommodation can also be inexpensive, but you get what you pay.
 Be aware that sometimes and in some places, they are quite bad… particularly in the islands… we wouldn’t recommend our hostel in Patong to anyone, and our most expensive night was in the Phi Phi islands.